 The Red Chip Poker Podcast

-The Red Chip Poker is invaluable to beginners and experienced players alike.
+The RCP podcast is invaluable to beginners and experienced players alike.
 The coaches on the show try to cover various games, formats, and limits.
 Chances are you will be able to find expert advice for your particular game.
 Many people have benefited greatly from this podcast and have brought their game to the next level.

 Thinking Poker Podcast